jagdeeshV/Predicting-Crop-Production-Based-on-Agricultural-Data/README.md

 2.	**Streamlit:** Streamlit is an open-source Python framework designed to create and share web applications.
 It is specifically built for Python, making it easy for data scientists and machine learning engineers to deploy their models and visualize data without needing extensive knowledge of web development.

-        A web-based user interface is developed using Streamlit for Sql queries & result display.
+        A web-based user interface is developed using Streamlit for Production Prediction.

 ### Executing the Application

-go through and to run the project, follow these steps:
+To run the project, follow these steps:

 1. Install Python and required packages / libraries as given above
 2. Download the Python Applications from my this Git hub repositary.